AModernAnimator/Emerald/README.md

 > Emerald is a high-level programming language written in Python, with Golang for the terminal created by **@AModernAnimator** & **@Sushi-byte-glitch**.
 It is designed for **backend**, **frontend**, and **data**.

 ### Installation
-  Install the .exe, tar.gz or .dmg Emerald Shell from the Releases.
+  Install the .exe or tar.gz Emerald Shell from the Releases.

 ### Emerald Shell Commands :